davidtkramer/bPanel/README.md

 # bPanel

-bPanel is a marching band management web app I built in partnership with the CSUS Marching Band.
+bPanel is a marching band management web app I built in partnership with the CSUS Marching Band in 2011.
 Built with jQuery and a mini MVC framework I developed in PHP.

 The app was hosted on my linux VPS, where it was actively used by the CSUS Band Director for 2 years until I no longer had to time to maintain it.